0

 It’s dark, and chilly, even from this far.

-His daughter sees me, with her head down, she speaks in a low tone, “You can go see him.
+His daughter-devotee sees me, even though her head’s down.
+She speaks in a low tone, “You can go see him.
 He’s in there.”
+Her hand flings to the side indicating the room.

 The matter-of-factness of her response is our familiar way of relating, and it offers a drop of comfort.
 Something is the same.

-As I hear her words, I both want to see him, and I don’t want to.
+As I hear her words, I both want to see him, and I don’t want to see him.

 I’m not afraid of a vacated body, I’ve seen that before.
 I’m afraid of the loss.

-I’m unprepared for this moment.
-It’s obvious that the others have prepared.
+Suddenly it dawns on me, I’m utterly unprepared for this moment.
+The others have somehow prepared for it.
 They still have their feet on the ground.
-They look hit, but they don’t look undone; they’re not about to vomit.
+They look hit, but they don’t look undone.
+They’re not about to vomit.

 I step into the dark small room.
 Bow my head.